usc-csci102-spring2013/HelloWorld/README.md

 ### SSH Key-based Authentication
 By default, git communicates with servers using the git protocol that works over [SSH](http://en.wikipedia.org/wiki/Secure_Shell).
 Therefore, it is advised to generate [SSH keys](http://en.wikipedia.org/wiki/Secure_Shell#Key_management) for authentication purposes.

 This guide will walk you through generating an SSH keypair.
+You need to follow Steps *1* and *3* only.
+Step 2 is only needed if you have keys already generated.
 This page auto-detects your operating system, so make sure your are following the correct instructions.
 Keep in mind that step 2 is only needed if you have an existing key pair:
 > https://help.github.com/articles/generating-ssh-keys

 You will need the contents of the `id_rsa.pub` in the following part of the assignment.